MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 Are you getting the most out of file collaboration in Microsoft 365, or are your users still storing files locally or on network file shares and sending them around in email?
 Maybe you're paying for another cloud storage service and not taking advantage of the space you get with your Microsoft 365 subscription.
 This article describes the benefits and key features of file collaboration in Microsoft 365.
 It also covers the steps to plan for and adopt Microsoft 365 file collaboration in your organization.

-The file collaboration capabilities in Microsoft 365 are available to you regardless of the size of your organization.
+The file collaboration capabilities in Microsoft 365 are available to you whatever the size of your organization.
 If you have a small organization, each user can store their files in their individual library in OneDrive and you might want only a single team in Microsoft Teams for everyone in the organization.

 ## Why use Microsoft 365 cloud file storage?